amarptel/100-days-of-code/r1-log.md

 Successfully added in a downloadble resume link to navbar.
 ### R1D6
 Styled navbar resume link with css and began main content development.
+### R1D7
+Changed navbar font size, changed background of webpage and added in a nice font for my homepage section.